Krešimir III: Later years

 On 1 September 1024, Basil Boioannes, Byzantine general and governor of the Catapanate of Italy, sailed across the Adriatic from Bari and invaded Croatia.
-In subsequent clashes, he captured Krešimir's wife, who was first taken to Bari, and then to Constantinople as a hostage.
+In subsequent clashes, he captured Krešimir's wife and son, who were first taken to Bari, and then to Constantinople as hostages.
 Although Croatia and Boioannes possibly harbored ill will towards each other, this clash does not necessarily prove that Constantinople itself had poor relations with Croatia.

 After the death of Emperor Basil II in 1025, Krešimir stopped paying tribute to the empire.
 Around 1027, he collaborated with Stephen I of Hungary against Venice in an attempt to regain the cities of Dalmatia.
 The Hungarian king previously took his nephew Peter Urseolo, who was forced to flee from the republic when his father was deposed in a 1026 revolt.
 It is also assumed by one chronicle that Krešimir took part in the 1030 war against the Holy Roman Emperor Conrad on the Hungarian side, though this is not corroborated in any other source.
 Stephen I also might have betrothed his son, Emeric, to one of Krešimir's daughters, but records show that the preparations were cancelled due to Emeric's sudden death.

-Krešimir was succeeded by his nephew Stjepan around 1030, when he returned to Croatia from Venice.
+Krešimir III was succeeded by his son Stephen around 1030, who should not be confused with Krešimir's nephew, also named Stephen, the son of Svetoslav, who had moved from Venice to Hungary in c.
+1024 and was subsequently able to assert himself in Slavonia.